axibase/atsd/administration/migration/container.md

 ## Install Java 8

-[Install Oracle JDK 8](install-java-8.md#oracle-jdk) on the ATSD server as described.
-You need to be logged in as root to upgrade Java.
+[Install Oracle JDK 8](install-java-8.md#oracle-jdk) on the ATSD server as described. `root` permissions are necessary to upgrade Java.

-Exit from the root session and re-login into the container as the 'axibase' user.
+Exit from the `root` session and log in to the container as the `axibase` user.

 ```sh
 exit